Sivanwol/demo-ecom-server/docs/media-todos.md

 Solution I pick mostly for cost reason is monolith server mostly stuff will build on top of the system and not use the cloud as for cost (have almost zero ability to pay atm)

-- [ ] install web socket
+- [x] install web socket
-- [ ] install signals
+- [x] install signals - not required and not useful
-- [ ] unit test for socket io -> https://github.com/miguelgrinberg/flack/blob/master/tests/tests.py
+- [x] unit test for socket io -> https://github.com/miguelgrinberg/flack/blob/master/tests/tests.py

+### Tests
+- [ ] Check create root user folder
+  - [ ] check sup folder creation
+- [ ] Check create root store folder
+  - [ ] check sup folder creation
+- [ ] Check create root system folder
-- [ ]
+  - [ ] check sup folder creation